vytautas-pilk/practicing-react/matched-betting-tools/README.md

-This project is the first project where I used react-router to make my first SPA.
-It's an app to help people in the UK and Ireland do the thing called "matched betting" with a couple of tools available.
-This is a hobby project, however, it displays a variety of JS and react techniques to achieve this.
-The app is deployed [here](https://matched-betting-tools.herokuapp.com/).
-Bellow is a generic create-react-app ReadMe.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 Below you will find some information on how to perform common tasks.<br>